kelvingicira/hr-analytics-sql-powerbi-/README.md

 How does the gender distribution vary by department and job title?

 ### Data Analysis
-include some interesting codes/features worked with
+include some interesting codes/features that I worked with
  ```ALTER TABLE HR ADD COLUMN Age INT;
 UPDATE HR SET AGE = TIMESTAMPDIFF(YEAR, birthdate, CURDATE());